 SIEM solutions collect, analyze, and correlate logs from multiple systems to detect unusual behavior.
 They centralize security visibility and automate the generation of alerts and compliance reports.

-MFA adds an additional layer of security to the access process, requiring more than one proof of identity.
-This can include passwords, verification codes, tokens, or biometric data, making unauthorized access much more difficult.
+MFA adds an additional layer of security to the access process, requiring more than one proof of identity (passwords, codes, tokens, biometric data), making unauthorized access much more difficult.

-SOAR platforms allow for integrating diverse security tools and coordinating their operation автоматизовано.
+SOAR platforms allow for integrating diverse security tools and coordinating their operation in an automated way.
 This helps optimize response times and standardize procedures for incidents.

-Automating tasks such as data collection, threat analysis, and execution of containment measures significantly improves the efficiency of the cybersecurity team.
-Additionally, it minimizes the margin for human error and allows for real-time action at any sign of risk.
+Rapid Response and Automation of Security Processes: Automating tasks such as data collection, threat analysis, and execution of containment measures significantly improves the efficiency of the cybersecurity team, minimizes human error, and allows for real-time action.

 Mobile devices, laptops, and workstations represent common entry points for cyberattacks.
 Endpoint protection solutions include next-generation antivirus, local firewalls, application control, and constant monitoring, ensuring the defense of resources at the perimeter and beyond.